joeoneil/advent2023/README.md

 calculator online to find the correct answer (for speed).
 08/2.c does not produce an answer, but it does produce the necessary components for an answer.

+Day 18: This one was a pyrrhic victory.